March 9, 2026

 FAQs

-Yes, a static budget is also referred to as a fixed budget because the amounts remain unchanged throughout the budget period.
-Both terms describe a budgeting method that locks numbers in place.
+A static budget is also called a fixed budget because the budgeted amounts remain constant throughout the period regardless of changes in activity levels.
+Both terms describe the same method: a plan that’s locked in once approved.

 Brandon Zell